 UK income tax returns from 2021 remain open for examination and UK NOLs do not expire.
-In the US, income tax returns from 2019 and later remain open for examination and unutilized US NOLs and credit carryforwards are subject to examination until utilized.
-If not utilized prior to the specified dates, US federal NOLs totaling \$3.2 million and a US R&D tax credit carryforward of \$7.2 million would expire starting in 2036 and \$41.3 million of US state NOLs would expire beginning in 2036.
-The NOL in France will not be utilized as Centessa's French subsidiary, Pega-One, was sold on January 9, 2023.
+In the U.S., income tax returns from 2020 and later remain open for examination and unutilized U.S. NOLs and credit carryforwards are subject to examination until utilized.
+If not utilized prior to the specified dates, U.S. federal NOLs totaling \$3.2 million and a U.S. R&D tax credit carryforward of \$10.5 million would expire starting in 2036 and \$39.3 million of U.S. state NOLs would expire beginning in 2036.

-Section 382 of the Internal Revenue Code of 1986, as amended (the "Code") provides for limitation on the use of net operating loss and research and development tax credit carryforwards following certain ownership changes (as defined in Code) that could limit the Company's ability to utilize these carryforwards, in relation to its principal operating unit in the US.
-Pursuant to Section 382 of the Code, an ownership change occurs when the stock ownership of a 5% stockholder increases by more than 50% over a three-year testing period.
-The principal US operating unit may have experienced various ownership changes, as defined by the Code, as a result of past financings and may in the future experience an ownership change.
+Section 382 of the Internal Revenue Code of 1986, as amended (the "Code") provides for limitation on the use of net operating loss and research and development tax credit carryforwards following certain ownership changes (as defined in Code) that could limit the Company's ability to utilize these carryforwards, in relation to its principal operating unit in the U.S. Pursuant to Section 382 of the Code, an ownership change occurs when the stock ownership of a 5% stockholder increases by more than 50% over a three-year testing period.
+The Company's U.S. entities may have experienced various ownership changes, as defined by the Code, as a result of past financings and may in the future experience an ownership change.
 Accordingly, the Company's ability to utilize the aforementioned carryforwards may be limited.
-Additionally, U.S. tax laws limit the time during which these carryforwards may be applied against future taxes.
-The Company has not yet performed an Internal Revenue Code Section 382 study in connection with changes in control of its principal operating unit in the US.